stuartherbert/putting-ansible-to-work/temporary-install-scripts.md

 * You already know how to write shell scripts.
 * You already know how to install software from the command-line.

-It's very quick and easy to combine this skills to knock up a script that gets the job done.
+It's very quick and easy to combine these skills to knock up a script that gets the job done.
 Ansible also makes it easy to upload and run these scripts on the target computer.

 ## Creating A Script